 An emergency fund is a key financial goal, but accumulating the full amount won’t happen overnight.
 The first step is figuring out how much your expenses are — try using a budgeting app like Mint or Trim.
 Apps like these can help you establish a trend of how you spend money over time and can also be helpful to those who have unpredictable incomes.

 Once you have quantified your monthly expenses, set up an automatic savings plan.
 This will ensure that you are saving at regular recurring intervals and building momentum to reach your full emergency fund goal.
 You should consider boosting your emergency fund with cash windfalls, like tax refunds or job bonuses.
 You could also increase your emergency fund savings rate by taking on a side hustle.

 How much should be saved in an emergency fund?

-Like most rules-of-thumb, it can be misleading.
-Your emergency fund should reflect the financial stage that you’re in and the type of situations you may encounter.
+Everybody has different needs, however.
+Your emergency fund should reflect your financial stage of life and the type of emergency situations you may encounter.

-This amount is for people who may be single, young, have no children, have a reliable steady income, and are geographically close to family.
-Because of your circumstances, you don’t have any dependents to care for and your income is relatively steady, so you may be able to get away with saving less than, say, a breadwinner parent with two kids who is starting a new business.
+This amount is for people who may be single, young, have no children, have a reliable steady income, or are geographically close to family.
+Depending on your circumstances, if you don’t have any dependents relying on you and your income is relatively steady, you may be able to get away with saving less.

-The six-month benchmark typically fits for most people and generally works for those who have at least one of the following situations: children under the age of 18, owns a home, or is married.
-In most cases, if you have at least six months worth of savings built up, that would be adequate to recover from temporary setbacks.
+An emergency fund equal to six to nine months of expenses is a good fit for people who are married, have children under the age of 18, or own a home.
+In most cases, if you have at least six months worth of savings, it should be adequate to recover from temporary setbacks.

 Nine months or more worth of expenses